 Your kitten will leave with some bedding that smells of home that should help them settle in more quickly.

 I have tried various litters over the years and am currently using Catsan smart pack (which isn’t clumping but is very easy to use) and Worlds Best cat litter for the kittens.
-My adult cats are used to using this, Worlds Best cat litter, Cat’s Best, Greenwoods, the natural ones we are able to incinerate to reduce waste.
+Other natural clumping litters like Cat’s Best and Greenwoods we are able to incinerate to reduce waste.
 Clumping clay litters are good but will need to be disposed of in the household waste.
 We will give you some litter to take home with you.

 In reality most cats switch over to other litters very easily.
 They can often be encouraged if needs be to use new litter by scattering some of their old litter on top.